How the ITC Reduces Cost of Whole Home Battery Backup

 A Federal Tax Credit for Battery Storage

 The ITC covers a percentage of the cost to add renewable energy to residential or commercial applications.
-As of 2020, it covers 26 percent.
-However, in 2021 it will decrease to 22 percent.
-Then in 2022, this incentive will disappear for residential application and stay at 10 percent for commercial applications.
+Because of the 2020 tax extension, as of 2021, it covers 26 percent.
+However, in 2023 it will decrease to 22 percent.
+By 2024, this incentive will disappear for residential applications and stay at 10 percent for commercial applications.

 Residential Storage and the ITC

-While batteries on their own aren’t renewable energy, when they charge with renewable energy like solar, the ITC includes them in the credit.
-As of 2020, the ITC will cover 26 percent of solar and storage added to homes that will have solar or already have it.
-These homes have to produce 100 percent of the power needed to charge the batteries to qualify for the tax credit.
+While batteries on their own aren’t renewable energy, when renewable energy charges them, such as solar, the ITC includes energy storage in the credit.
+As of 2021, the ITC will cover 26 percent of owned solar and storage added to homes.
+Solar homes have to charge 100 percent of the home battery to qualify for the full tax credit.

 Adding Commercial Storage

 Commercial solar arrays can produce as little as 75 percent of the storage system and qualify.
 If the solar or other renewable energy source charges less than 100 percent, the ITC for the unit decreases.